-- Proposals within the Heritage Conservation Area that include community significant development should be designed by a conservation architect and be supported by a heritage impact statement prepared by an appropriately qualified professional. - Development applications seeking consent for development within the Bangalow Heritage Conservation Area defined by Byron LEP 2014 must demonstrate compliance with Chapter C1 Non-Indigenous Heritage.
+- Proposals within the Bangalow Heritage Conservation Area that include community significant development should be designed by an conservation architect with experience in heritage conservation and be supported by a heritage impact statement prepared by an appropriately qualified professional. - Development applications seeking consent for development within the Bangalow Heritage Conservation Area defined by Byron LEP 2014 must demonstrate compliance with Chapter C1 Non-Indigenous Heritage.